mazeyqian/go-gin-gee/README.md

 # go-gin-gee

 Gee provides several services for everyday life.
 The project is based on Gin [1], and the structure refers to ProjectLayout [3].
-There are some daily scripts in the folder Scripts depending on Script [4], which can run by the command Run.
+Some daily scripts in the folder Scripts depend on Script [4], which can run by the command Run.

 **Table of Contents**